donmaruko/studentadaptability/README.md

 # Student Adaptability Level Prediction

 ## Description
 This Python script implements a machine learning model to predict student adaptability levels in online education.
-It uses a Random Forest Classifier along with data preprocessing and model improvement methbods to achieve accurate predictions based on student characteristics and environmental factors.
+It uses a Random Forest Classifier along with various data preprocessing and model improvement techniques to achieve accurate predictions based on student characteristics and environmental factors.

 ## Dataset
-The program uses the 'student_adaptability.csv' dataset, which contains information about students' adaptability to online learning, including features such as:
+The program uses the 'student_adaptability.csv' dataset, which contains information about students' adaptability to online learning.
+Features include:

 - Gender
 - Age